Halfgear/Leetcode-Notes/BFS/NearestExitFromEntranceInMaze.md

 1. Define bfs movement directions (up, down, left, right).
 2. Initialize a queue with the entrance as the starting point and a counter set to 1.
 The starting point added neighbors only if they are valid empty block.
 No border and wall.
 3. While the queue is not empty, for each point:

-    a.
-Dequeue the point.
+    - Dequeue the point.

-    b.
-Check all 4 neighboring points using directions.
+    - Check all 4 neighboring points using directions.

-    c.
-If a neighboring point is within the bounds of the maze and is a '.', mark it as visited (set to '-') and enqueue it with a counter incremented by 1.
+    - If a neighboring point is within the bounds of the maze and is a '.', mark it as visited (set to '-') and enqueue it with a counter incremented by 1.

-    d.
-If the point is on the boundary of the maze, return the counter as that would be the shortest path to exit.
+    - If the point is on the boundary of the maze, return the counter as that would be the shortest path to exit.

 4. If the queue gets exhausted without finding an exit, return -1 to indicate no path exists.